- Dr Evan Hamman

 - Professional memberships

-Dr Hamman is a qualified solicitor, Fellow of the Higher Education Academy (HEA) and a current member of the IUCN Academy of Environmental Law Teaching and Capacity Building Committee.
+Dr Hamman is a qualified lawyer, Fellow of the Higher Education Academy (HEA) and a current member of the IUCN Academy of Environmental Law Teaching and Capacity Building Committee.
+Dr Hamman lives in Brisbane, Australia with his family.

 For publications by this staff member, visit QUT ePrints, the University's research repository.